Does your audit organization have the power to get the info it needs and tell the truth?

 Here are some questions to help figure that out.

-Is there a formal document that says what the audit organization can and can’t do?
+Is there a formal document stating what the audit organization can and can’t do?

-We’re talking about an audit charter, statute, or any other official piece of paper that lays out what the audit team is supposed to be doing.
-If there isn’t one, well, the team might just be winging it—which isn’t great when you’re trying to enforce your authority.
+Perhaps an audit charter, statute or any other official piece of paper laying out what the audit team is supposed to do.
+If there isn’t one, well, the team might just be winging it – which isn’t great when trying to enforce your authority.

-Is the audit team sitting pretty in the right spot within the organization to stay independent and objective?
+Does the audit team sit pretty in the right spot within the organization to stay independent and objective?

-If the audit team reports to someone who might be sweating about what the audit will find, that’s a recipe for disaster.
-The team needs to be in a position where they can do their thing without worrying about whose toes they’re stepping on—preferably reporting straight to the top, like the board of directors.
+If the audit team reports to someone who might sweat about what the audit will find, that’s a recipe for disaster.
+The team needs to be in a position where they can do their thing without worrying about whose toes they step on – preferably reporting straight to the top, like the board of directors.

 Does the auditor get punished for telling the truth?